hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/384_on_jnana-yoga.md

 back, or float against the current and play all sorts of pranks, but in the long run we must go and join this great ocean of Life and Bliss.

-Jnâna (knowledge) is "creedlessness"; but that does not mean that it despises creeds.
+Jnāna (knowledge) is "creedlessness"; but that does not mean that it despises creeds.
 It only means that a stage above and beyond creeds has been gained.
-The Jnâni (true philosopher) strives to destroy nothing but to help all.
+The Jnāni (true philosopher) strives to destroy nothing but to help all.
 All rivers roll their waters into the sea and become one.
 So all creeds should lead to Jnana and become one.
 Jnana teaches that the world should be renounced but not on that account abandoned.
 To live